fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 whazzup.object_id
 => 70101471431160
 ```
-Here, we see that `greeting` and `whazzup` no longer refer to the same object; they have different values and different `object ids`.
+Here, we see that `greeting` and `whazzup` no longer refer to the same object; they have different values and different `object_ids`.
+This is because the two variables are initially pointing at the same *address space*, and not each other as 'variables'.
+If we reassign either of the two variables, the `object_ids` will be different, since they no longer point at the same object.

-What this shows is that reassignment to a variable doesn’t change the object referenced by that variable; instead, the variable is bound to a completely new object — made to reference a new object.
+What this shows is that reassignment to a variable doesn’t change the object referenced by that variable; instead, the variable is bound to a completely new object — made to __reference a new object__.
 The original object is merely disconnected from the variable.

 ### Getting user input
 We can use `gets` to obtain user input.
 We chain the `.chomp` method to remove the newline (`\n`) that gets added to `gets`.
 Note that `gets` __always gives us a string__.